sharjeelali503/code127001/README.md

 <h3>🔒 Certified Ethical Hacker | 💻 Web Designer | 🎓 IT Instructor</h3>

-<pre>  Hello there!
-I'm <b>Sharjeel Ali</b>, a passionate <b>Certified Ethical Hacker, Web Designer, and IT Instructor</b> dedicated to navigating the digital landscape with integrity and creativity.</pre>
+Hello there!
+I'm <b>Sharjeel Ali</b>, a passionate <b>Certified Ethical Hacker, Web Designer, and IT Instructor</b> dedicated to navigating the digital landscape with integrity and creativity.

 With my background in ethical hacking, I specialize in safeguarding digital systems and networks against cyber threats.
 My expertise lies in identifying vulnerabilities, conducting penetration tests, and implementing robust security measures to fortify digital infrastructures.